What is the Ruth Stone Poetry Prize?

 Does Hunger Mountain accept electronic entries?

 Yes!
 We use Submittable.
-Please enter up to three original unpublished poems.
-Your name and address should not appear on the poems; we read contest entries blind.
+Please enter up to three original, unpublished poems in one entry.
+You can only upload one document per entry, so all three poems should be in one document.
+Your name and address should NOT appear on the poems; we read contest entries blind.
 Click the link below to access our submission manager.
-There is a $20.00 entry fee.
+There is a $20.00 entry fee–which covers up to three poems.

 Does Hunger Mountain still accept entries via snail mail?

 Yes!
-Entries must be postmarked by March 1st and accompanied by your $20.00 entry fee – send a check or money order made out to Vermont College of Fine Arts.
+Entries must be postmarked by March 15th and accompanied by your $20.00 entry fee – send a check or money order made out to Vermont College of Fine Arts.
 Please send up to three unpublished poems.
 Your name and address should not appear on the poems; we read contest entries blind.
 Instead of writing your name on the manuscript, enclose an index card with the poem titles, your name, address, phone number, and email address.
-If you like, you may also enclose a self-addressed, stamped envelope (SASE) for a list of winners.
 Entries must be typed and on one side of the paper only.
-Use a paper clip or send unbound (no staples or binding, please).

 Send entry and $20.00 entry fee to: